-We have an effective internal control system, which covers administrative and accounting procedures, an internal control framework, appropriate reporting arrangements at all levels of the Society and a compliance function.
-These are regulatory requirements.
+We have an effective internal control system, which

+covers administrative and accounting procedures, an internal control framework, appropriate reporting arrangements at all levels of the Society and a compliance function.

 Our internal controls are generally managed by the person responsible for each function.
 These managers are responsible for making sure that there is the right mix of controls and for managing changes safely within their functions.